grassdog/vimfiles/vim-cheats.md

     :32,56s/guy/gal/g                     Search and replace from line 32 to 56
     :%s/search_string/replace_string/g    Search and replace entire doc

+#### Global search and replace

+Define a list of tasks to do using the command `args`.
+Then execute a command using `argdo`

+First I will apply the substitute 's' command and then 'update' which will only save the modified files.

+    :args app/views/*/*
+    :argdo %s/old_string/new_string/gec | update

+    The 'e' flag stops Vim alerting if it didn't find the pattern The 'c' flag will make Vim ask confirmation before each substitution.

 ## Movement

     →   ←   description